microsoft/Tradable-Digital-Assets-Solution-Accelerator/README.md

 ### [02- Microsoft Token Service](./02_Microsoft_Token_Service)
-This folder contains the how to use and access to endpoint of Microsoft Token Service.
+This folder contains the source code for Microsoft Token Service this is only for information because this API is deployed in previous section.

 ## Links
 Hosteds Site: